Christopher Robin (film): Novelization

 A tie-in novelization of the film written by Elizabeth Rudnick was published by Disney Publishing Worldwide on July 3, 2018.

 Home media

 Christopher Robin was released on DVD and Blu-ray on November 6, 2018.
 The film debuted in second place behind Incredibles 2 on the NPD VideoScan First Alert chart for the week ending on November 11, 2018.
-The film became available to stream on Netflix USA and Canada on March 5, 2019, before being moved to Disney+ on September 5, 2020.
+The film became available to stream on Netflix in the United States and Canada on March 5, 2019, before being moved to Disney+ on September 5, 2020.

 Reception

 Box office

 Christopher Robin grossed $99.2 million in the United States and Canada, and $98.4 million in other territories, for a total worldwide gross of $197.7 million.

 In the United States and Canada, Christopher Robin was released alongside The Spy Who Dumped Me, The Darkest Minds, and Death of a Nation: Can We Save America a Second Time?.
 The film made $9.5 million on its first day, including $1.5 million from Thursday night previews.
 It went on to debut to $24.6 million, finishing second at the box office behind holdover Mission: Impossible – Fallout.
 The film fell 47% to $13 million in its second weekend, finishing third behind The Meg and Mission: Impossible – Fallout.
 The film finished sixth in its third through fifth weekends, grossing $8.9 million, $6.3 million, and $5.3 million, respectively.